-Join Yeuda Ben-Atar for an in-depth discussion in this video Creating a drumbeat, part of Up and Running with Ableton Live 9.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Creating a drumbeat, part of Learning Ableton Live 9.

 In this video we'll start creating our song starting from the drumbeat.
 This song is going to be electronic-based so we are going to use a MIDI instrument to make a drumbeat.
 In Live browser, let's go to Drums and drag the Drum Rack to the Drums MIDI track.
 We can see the empty drum rack device.
 Here we can load samples on each one of the pads.
 Each pad has a MIDI note number on it that corresponds to MIDI notes.
 So if I play my MIDI keyboard, we can see it plays the pad and if we had samples there, we can also play them.